Shuichi Murata: Yomiuri Giants

+Murata played in 118 games for the Yomiuri Giants in 2017, slashing .263/.331/.423 with 14 home runs and 58 RBI.
 On December 2, 2017, he became a free agent.

 Tochigi Golden Braves

-On March 5, 2018, he signed with Tochigi Golden Braves of Baseball Challenge League.
+On March 5, 2018, Murata signed with Tochigi Golden Braves of Baseball Challenge League.

+On September 9, 2018, Murata announced his retirement from professional baseball.

 International career

 2007 Asian Baseball Championship

 Murata's first stint with the Japanese national team came in the 2007 Asian Baseball Championship (which also functioned as the Asian qualifying tournament for the 2008 Beijing Olympics) held in Taichung, Taiwan.
 He went 4-for-9 (.444) in three games, helping Japan win the tournament and clinch a berth in the upcoming Olympic Games.

 2008 Beijing Olympics

 Murata was chosen to play in the 2008 Beijing Olympics amidst high expectations for a Japanese national team that consisted entirely of professional players.
 However, he came down with a severe cold and had to be hospitalized in Tokyo in early August, keeping him from taking part in team practices prior to departing for Beijing and temporarily weakening his dynamic visual acuity.
 Japan's disappointing fourth-place finish behind South Korea, Cuba and the United States prompted sharp criticism of manager Senichi Hoshino by the Japanese media, who had opted to start Murata in eight of the team's nine games despite his clearly not being in good health and hitting just 2-for-23 (.087) with one double (55th of all 58 qualifying players in batting average) during the tournament.